Microsoft Outlook Multi-Factor Authentication

 Microsoft Multi-Factor Authentication

 In recent months, there has been a surge in the number of external malicious parties attempting to gain unauthorized access to Mercy Accounts (Mercy Connect, Email etc.).
-If one of these external parties is potentially successful in gaining access to your College account, there are multitudes of risks where these parties can:
+If one of these external parties is potentially successful in gaining access to your University account, there are multitudes of risks where these parties can:

 - Pretend to be you and send emails from your account attempting to perform financial operations in your name